hubacekjirka/dailyPhotoTwitterBot/README.md

 ```sh
 docker run -p 5678:5678 hubacekjirka/photooftheday
 ```
-In VS, setup path mapping in launch.json:
+In VS, setup path mapping in launch.json (local and remoteRoot need to fit on each other, otherwise breakpoints get disabled):
 ```json
 "configurations": [
         {